 After years of putting in work as critically-acclaimed rock foursome The Autopilots, a change of name and a perfected lineup have given Northern Royals a fresh new outlook and a new mission: to rise to the top of the thriving western Canada rock scene.
 Not bad for an act with its origins in tiny Arborg, Manitoba -- a town better known for the World's Largest Curling Rock than anything with guitars.

-Drawing from influences that range from post-grunge to metal to pop, the band’s in-your-face rock n’ roll assault is as much at home on mainstream rock radio as it is with the more discerning campus/community FM crowd.
+Drawing from influences that range from modern rock to post-grunge to dirty rock, the band’s in-your-face rock n’ roll assault is as much at home on mainstream radio as it is with the more discerning campus/community FM crowd.

-After making the rounds of the Manitoba club scene and festival circuit, sharing the stage with the iconic likes of Jet Set Satellite, Northern Royals are ready to take things to the next level in 2019 and beyond.
+After making the rounds of the Manitoba club scene and festival circuit, sharing the stage with the iconic likes of Jet Set Satellite, The Lazy's, The Standstills and Palaye Royale, Northern Royals are ready to take things to the next level in 2019 and beyond.